ryanofori/Prometheus/README.md

 ## Shopping
 The Shopping mode is when the player enters the store to buy available good weapons or items.
 Current thinking of how it goes:

 * Player calls shop method in Battle_System.
 * Shop loads stock of Weapons and Consumables.
 * Player has options of looking at  'Weapons (1)', 'Consumables (2)' or leaving.
 * Items are currently categorized as: weapons and consumables (potions, etc).
 * Player is allowed to back out a level like say (Store -> Weapons (types 'back' or key mapped to it) -> Store.
-	* No shopping cart.
 * Player buys one item at a time.
+(No shopping cart)

 Willing to add more.